MLZ is a cooperation between:

 Software

-The software DISEMM is designed to analyze diffraction data from in-situ loading experiments to obtain diffraction elastic constants and single-crystal elastic constants as well as to describe the mechanical behavior by the elasto-plastic self –consistent modeling.
+The software DISEMM is designed to analyse diffraction data from in-situ loading experiments to obtain diffraction elastic constants and single-crystal elastic constants as well as to describe the mechanical behaviour of the elasto-plastic self-consistent modelling.

-DISEMM offers a variety of grain-to-grain interaction models, integrates texture and multi-phase alloys.
+DISEMM offers a variety of grain-to-grain interaction models and integrates texture and multi-phase alloys.

 DOI: 10.1107/S1600576719010720